Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 ### Commonalities

 Note how I first instructed the addressed the assistant by name.
 If your Preset has a name for the storyteller/assistant, like how Lucid Loom has Lumia, address them by their name.
 Now notice how I specified rules, mandates, system prompts, and instructions.
-Lucid Loom calls its prompt rules mandate of the gods, but I always make sure to give every common prompt name variation so I can hit.
+Lucid Loom calls its prompt rules mandate of the gods, but I always make sure to give every common prompt name variation including *system prompt* so I can be sure to get my point across.

 ### Things that can help: